 Estate planning seems like it only needs to be done if you have a large estate.
 However, anyone who has property or who might need someone to take over in the event of incapacity, would benefit from setting up an estate plan.
-For assistance in planning your estate, speak with an Albuquerque estate planning lawyer.
+For assistance in planning your estate, speak with an Albuquerque lawyer.
 A considered, thoughtful plan can allow you to avoid guardianship or conservatorship during your lifetime, avoid probate at your death and avoid delays in distributing your estate to loved ones.
 At Maxwell Gilchrist, we can provide guidance to help you develop the best plan for you and your loved ones in the event of your death or incapacity.
 You will gain peace of mind once you prepare an estate plan as you have provided guidance and minimized the stress of settling your estate upon your death.

-Speaking with an attorney can help put your mind at ease, help you create a will and living trust, walk you through the probate process, or help you make other important decisions.
+Speaking with an Albuquerque estate planning lawyer can help put your mind at ease, help you create a will and living trust, walk you through the probate process, or help you make other important decisions.
 You will have the assurance of knowing that all of your valuable assets are being protected and will go to the beneficiaries that you have put in place.
 For more assistance with planning your estate, speak with a law firm like Gilchrist Law Firm, P.C.

 Yes, you need an estate plan.
 In fact, an estate plan is so important that the State of New Mexico has put a plan in place for you.
 Upon your death, if you do not have an estate plan, then the Court will appoint a personal representative and your property will distributed as set forth in the New Mexico intestate (without a will) statute.
 If you do not name a financial agent or a healthcare agent, you are relying upon the New Mexico courts to name one for you.
 You do, however, have a choice in how you want your state administered and to whom you leave your property.
 You also have a choice to name a financial agent and healthcare agent who can act on your behalf in the event of your incapacity.
 At Maxwell Gilchrist, our Albuquerque estate planning lawyer can assist you and your family with the following life events: